casper-network/docs-archive/theory/abstract-consensus.rst

 A validator continuously runs two activities:

--  listens to messages incoming from other validators, and on every incoming message, runs the finality detection algorithm to see if the consensus has already been reached (we explain finality detection in detail later in the document)
+-  listens to messages incoming from other validators, and on every incoming message, runs the finality detection algorithm to see if the consensus has already been reached (we explain finality detection in detail later in this section of the document)
 -  and (from time to time) decides to cast their vote by creating a new message :math:`m` and broadcasting it

 A validator itself must decide when to create and broadcast new messages - this is what we call a **validator strategy.**